tsukasaoishi/cat_tree/README.md

 # CatTree

-CatTree monitors ActiveRecord objects in development environment the number of objects, the number of same objects, un-used objects etc.
+CatTree monitors ActiveRecord objects in development environment the number of objects and the number of same objects.
 It helps you decrease waste of memory and increase application performance.

 ![CatTree](http://s3-ap-northeast-1.amazonaws.com/kaeruspoon/images/110/large.JPG?1328342672)